Show by Label

 Nest step is to connect it all to the counter and start to use the new circuit as the external clock.

-Hooked it all up and tried from a cold start.
+I hooked it all up and tried from a cold start.
 It took 91 seconds for a lock with a TC of 4.
 The counter no longer needs the 1PPS signal so it's now running from the GPSDO generated clock.
 To remind you, the 1PPS that I use for the counter GPSDO is the same as is used for the "big" GPSDO that I'm measuring the 10MHz output from.
-This is a NEO 8MT, which should have better stationary stability for Timing measurements.
+This is using a NEO 8MT, which should have better stationary stability for Timing measurements. (we'll get to that later too)

 Now I need to track the counter output for a longer period.

 First of all, I noticed that the counter was reading about 160ppb too high.
 When I wanted to compensate for that in the counter software, I saw that there was already a factor of 160 in.
 Duh!
+That value was stored in the EEPROM - don't ask me how and why.
 After some experimenting I found that with zero compendation, the counter was about 10ppb too high, so I entered a -10ppb compensation.

-This is the result still with a TC of 4, meaning that the OCXO is adjusted with an unfiltered correction.
+That was still observed with a TC of 4, meaning that the OCXO is adjusted with an unfiltered (rapid) correction.
 The correction is jittering due to the up to 20nS (sawtooth) jitter of the 1PPS.
 In effect, this is the short-term GPS performance.
-To get the best out of the OCXO, we need to filter (dampen) the 1PPS jitter with a longer time factor.
+To get the best out of the OCXO, we need to filter (dampen) the 1PPS jitter with a much longer time factor.

-Here is the counter output at a GPSDO TC of 256.
-This is a kind of middle of the road value, that is OK to use when there are no other GPSDO software compensations active, and the OCXO is "flapping in the breeze".
+Below is the counter output at a GPSDO TC of 256.
+This is a kind of middle of the road value, that is OK to use when there are no other GPSDO software compensations active, and the OCXO itself is "flapping in the breeze".

 The counter is now reading the 10MHz of the "real" GPSDO with a resolution of +20/-10ppb or 9 stable decimal digits.